NUBIC/ctms-commons-mirror/grid/ccts-grid-services/cagrid14-services/LabConsumerService-caGrid1.4/README.txt

 To Build:
 =======================================
-"ant all" will build
+"ant -f ivy-build.xml all" will build
-"ant deployGlobus" will deploy to "GLOBUS_LOCATION" "ant deployTomcat" will deploy to "CATALINA_HOME"
+"ant -f ivy-build.xml deployGlobus" will deploy to "GLOBUS_LOCATION" "ant -f ivy-build.xml deployTomcat" will deploy to "CATALINA_HOME"